Translation – I won’t Pay!

-Dennis Maxwell: All of us in Chile saw this video.
+[Dennis Maxwell, producer]: All of us Chileans saw this video.

-Dennis Maxwell: And a lot us wondered ‘who is this guy?’
-Then I started researching a little more and I found out that there was much more to this story.
+[Dennis]: And a lot us wondered ‘who is this guy?’
+So I started researching a little more and I found out that there was much more to this story.